6one2/StarbucksChallenge/docs/index.md

 # __Final Thoughts:__

+ - more guidance to create the relevant metric.
+ - over 60% missing data in each sub-offers (Kmeans analysis not possible; how to use k-pod).
- - Not all users receive the same offer, and that is the challenge to solve with this data set.
+ - Not all users receive the same kind of offers, or the same number of offers.
  - simplified dataset